spragginsdesigns/SmartShell/README.md

 ## About SmartShell

 SmartShell is an intelligent Windows shell assistant built in Rust, designed to enhance your command-line experience on Windows 11 Pro.
-It provides smart suggestions for Windows shell prompts and other cool features, similar to GitHub Copilot CLI.
+It provides smart suggestions for Windows shell prompts and other cool features, similar to GitHub Copilot CLI. **Note: This project is in its early development stages.**

 ## Features